ZeeCoder/container-query/docs/react.md

 ### Browser Support

-As outline in the [React docs](https://reactjs.org/docs/javascript-environment-requirements.html) in order to properly support <=IE11, you'll probably want to include the appropriate polyfills.
+As outlined in the [React docs](https://reactjs.org/docs/javascript-environment-requirements.html) in order to properly support <=IE11, you'll probably want to include the appropriate polyfills.